woc-hack/tutorial/README.md

 Alongside this, we are in the process of creating a project metadata collection that will show the language usage in projects and other relevant metadata specific to projects.

 To see data in one of the collections, you can run the 'db."collection name".findOne()' command.
 This will show the first element in the collection and should help clarify what is in the collection.
-From there, iterating over the collection can be done either through MongoDB, or your preferred programming language.

-When the above findOne() command is run on the auht_metadata collection, the output is as follows:
+When the above findOne() command is run on the auth_metadata collection, the output is as follows:

 -----------
 ```